Gagnier (Gagne) History Web Site

 lived and worked for several years before emigrating to New France in 1644.

 The photo at the right shows the coach house.
+The property is currently abandoned.

 These two digital photos were taken by Father Gagnier on October 11, 1999.